top of page

 Starring: Taron Egerton, Hugh Jackman, Christopher Walken, Iris Berben & Jim Broadbent

-Where to Watch: Disney Plus | Prime Video
+Where to Watch: Amazon Prime Video | Hulu | Max

 DYK?
-According to the film, when Eddie "The Eagle" Edwards competed at the 1988 Calgary Winter Olympics for Great Britain in ski-jumping, Britain had not had a ski-jumper since 1929.
+According to the film, when Eddie "The Eagle" Edwards competed at the 1988 Calgary Winter Olympics for Great Britain in ski-jumping, Britain had not had a ski jumper since 1929.

 Race (2016)